fizzed/tkrzw/README.md

 Linux x64 native libs are compiled on Ubuntu 18.04, so you can be assured they'll work well on various flavors of linux going back several years in time.

+## Compression

+zlib is enabled, zstd/lzma/lz4 are not enabled since those dependencies are not very common in many environments and would prevent the library from loading in Java.

 ```xml
 <dependency>
   <groupId>com.fizzed</groupId>